 The importance of your teeth cannot be overstated.
 After all, you only get one set of adult teeth, and if you lose them, they are gone forever.
 Luckily, there are options if you do lose your teeth, but preferably, you really don’t want to.

 The Century Dental family offers the best local dentists that specialize in general dentistry, cosmetic dentistry, and restorative dentistry.
-Located in the Jersey Shore area, our three locations — Seaview Dental in Eatontown, Century Dental in Jackson, and Century Dental East in Pine Beach — are conveniently located to provide you with top-notch dental treatments, from root canals to porcelain veneers.
+Located in the Jersey Shore area, our two locations — Seaview Dental in Eatontown and Century Dental in Jackson — are conveniently located to provide you with top-notch dental treatments, from root canals to porcelain veneers.
 Our dentists have an unwavering commitment to our patients to help them keep their teeth healthy for life.
 In this blog post, we’ll explain what a dental skin graft is.
 Contact us today for your next dental exam!

 WHAT IS A DENTAL SKIN GRAFT?

 A dental skin graft is a minimally-invasive surgery that helps with receding gums.
 Gum recession is where the tissue in your mouth pulls away from a tooth or from teeth, exposing the tooth’s root.
 Over time, gum recession can worsen, and it exposes the sensitive part of your tooth to harmful bacteria, which can cause an infection.
 Sometimes, your local dentist, such as Century Dental, will recommend a skin graft to fix the problem.